TheGamingP3rs0n/TheGamingP3rs0n/README.md

-- 👋 Hi, I’m @TheGamingP3rs0n
-- 👀 I’m interested in modding things, making things, and just things in general.
-- 🌱 I’m currently learning How to make a app like tiktok.
-- 💞️ I’m looking to collaborate on Many projects with developers to make stuff for the community.
-- 📫 How to reach me I dont really have any socials yet.
+- 👋 Hi, I’m @TheGamingP3rs0n, male coder that's interested in modding things, making things, and just things in general.
+I’m currently learning How to make a virtual desktop assitant like Siri, but smarter and for Windows! : ) I’m looking to collaborate on Many projects with developers to make stuff for the community, or public.
+I make projects for functionality and to help.
+How to reach me?
+I dont really have any socials yet.
 I'm pretty unheard of!

-- 😄 Pronouns: He/Him, Im a male.
-- ⚡ Fun fact: I just started developing stuff on 1/12/25!
+Fun fact: I just started developing stuff on 1/12/25!

 <!---
 TheGamingP3rs0n/TheGamingP3rs0n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.